 If you notice areas where the gum tissue appears larger or swollen or if it bleeds when you brush, this almost always means that you need to brush and floss better in that area.

-Most people do a better job in cleaning their teeth with a Sonicare brush than with a manual toothbrush, so Dr. Beckwith recommends that you use the Sonicare brush that we give to you with a small strip of fluoride toothpaste.
+Most people do a better job in cleaning their teeth with a Sonicare brush than with a manual toothbrush, so our doctors recommend that you use the Sonicare brush that we give to you with a small strip of fluoride toothpaste.
 When you brush your teeth, move the brush in small, circular motions to reach food particles that may be under your gum line.
 Hold the toothbrush at an angle toward the gums and brush slowly and carefully, covering all areas between teeth, between braces, and the surface of each tooth.
 It will take you a minimum of 2 ½ to 3 minutes to thoroughly brush your teeth, braces, tongue and roof of your mouth.
 This means at least 5 to 6 “beeps” of the Sonicare toothbrush.
 Be sure to brush the outside, inside and chewing surfaces of all top and bottom teeth.
 Also, brush your tongue and the roof of your mouth before you rinse.

 While we recommend brushing three times per day, it is critical that you do a very thorough job of cleaning the teeth at least one time each day.
 So, for instance, the lunch time brushing could be a quick one to just get the food out of your teeth as long as you brush well at other times.
 If you brush three times per day but miss cleaning some teeth each time, those teeth will accumulate plaque and likely develop problems over time.